Test for Echo (song)

-"Test for Echo" is the title track and first single from Canadian rock band Rush's 16th studio album released in 1996.
+"Test for Echo" is the title track and first single from Canadian rock band Rush's 16th studio album, Test for Echo (1996).
 The song's lyrics were written by Neil Peart and Pye Dubois with music written by Geddy Lee and Alex Lifeson.
-The song reached No. 1 on the Billboard Hot Mainstream Rock Tracks chart.
+The song reached No. 1 on the US Billboard Mainstream Rock Tracks chart.
 It was the band's fourth consecutive album to yield a chart-topper on this chart, along with "Show Don't Tell" from Presto, "Dreamline" from Roll the Bones, and "Stick It Out" from Counterparts.
-The song also peaked at #6 on the Canadian Singles Chart, which is the band's highest position on that chart since "New World Man" peaked at #1 in 1982.
+The song also peaked at number six on the Canadian RPM 100 Hit Tracks chart, which was the band's highest position on that chart since "New World Man" peaked at number one in 1982.